Contact our corporate or local offices directly.

 This means that each Altium Designer schematic sheet (page) is represented by is schematic document file, which is a key conceptual difference to keep in mind.
 Note that Altium Designer can also include multiple documents of varying types (beyond just schematic and PCB design documents), depending on the nature of the design project.

-Many elements of the Altium Designer environment will appear familiar to OrCAD users, such as the Projects panel which similar to the OrCAD Project Manager.
-Since the Projects panel is not limited to schematic design data however, it can include the PCB, all libraries, output files, as well as other project documents, such as non-native files (PDFs, text files, spreadsheets etc).
+Many elements of the Altium Designer environment will appear familiar to OrCAD users, such as the Projects panel which is similar to the OrCAD Project Manager.
+Since the Projects panel is not limited to schematic design data, it can include the PCB, all libraries, output files, as well as other project documents, such as non-native files (PDFs, text files, spreadsheets, etc.).

 OrCAD Capture, like Altium Designer, supports flat and hierarchical designs.